HQarroum/sys-get/README.md

 #### MQTT terminal

-Starts a remote session on a remote host.
+Starts a remote session on a remote host using `mqtt`.

 ```bash
 sys-get shell --use-expressify mqtt --mqtt-opts /path/to/config.json